ResponsiveImagesCG/newsletters/RICG-newsletter-2014-10-17.md

 Or, wait, a better idea: let computers do it!

-Tooling to take care of some of the tedious and error-prone bits of a responsive image implementation for you is already here to help.
+Tooling to take care of some of the tedious and error-prone bits of a responsive image implementation is already here to help.

 Stephen Max has published [a Grunt plugin](https://github.com/smaxtastic/grunt-responsive-images-extender) that will auto-generate image versions and write your `scrset`s for you.